Iceland Summer Vacation | 4 Days 3 Nights

 If you want to add more than one night, please contact us, and we'll set you up, or you can take a look at some of our other awesome multi-day tours.

 See our accommodation levels below.
-Single person bookings will be arranged in a single room, while bookings of 2 or more people will share twin/double room(s) or triple room(s).
-If you are traveling in a group, but prefer a single room, please make separate bookings.
+Super Budget booking will be arranged in hostel dormitory bed accommodation.
+For Comfort and Quality bookings, single person bookings will be arranged in a single room, while bookings of 2 or more people will share twin/double room(s) or triple room(s).
+If you are travelling with others, but prefer a single room, please make separate bookings.
 We always do our best to accommodate special requests, which may incur additional costs.

 Rooms or dormitory beds with shared bathrooms in guesthouses or hostels, such as HI Hostel.
 Located in the capital region.
 Breakfast is not included.